ECONOMICS

 War Economics — Markets, Money, and Analysis

 The 2026 Iran War has triggered the worst energy crisis since the 1970s, reshaping global markets, commodity prices, and investment strategies.
 Our economics section tracks the financial fallout in real time.
-Last updated: at 04:00 UTC (Day 127 — Senate deadline expires, constitutional crisis deepens, oil tests $72 support)
+Last updated: at 04:00 UTC (Day 171 — Twenty-ninth day of maritime stability as Supreme Court deliberations continue)

 Brent Crude